Your Guide to Breast Reduction Surgery

 Recovering from surgery is different for each patient, but here are things you will probably experience after breast reduction:

 - You will be advised to wear a support garment for the first couple of weeks

 - You will probably be prescribed pain medications

 - You may be able to return to a desk job within a week

 - You will have temporary activity and lifting restrictions

 Recovery is a process and the final results of surgery may not be apparent until the swelling has gone down.
 This may take weeks or months.
 Heeding your surgeon’s advice will speed healing and ensure safety after the procedure.

-If you’re considering breast reduction, call Dr. Fichadia and her staff today to book a consultation.
+If you’re considering breast reduction, call Dr. Fichadia and her staff at their Portland, OR office today to book a consultation.